Riding techniqueThe casual "cowboy" on the wave

 The cowboy is one of those little tricks that you may have seen in an old surf video but have long since forgotten.
 What Robby Naish, Jason Polakow and Pete Cabrinha celebrated decades ago has fallen out of favour in the face of other moves, but has lost none of its fascination.
 What's more, you don't need Hawaiian-sized waves or strong winds for the Cowboy - half a metre of Baltic swell and 15 knots are all you need.

 Compared to the Board-360, the Cowboy is much more difficult.
 But this move is also best practised in lighter winds, i.e. when you can no longer glide fully powered up.
 Sideshore wind to slightly onshore sideonshore wind is ideal for the Cowboy.
-A few more litres of volume won't hurt for this trick - the smaller the board, the more difficult it is to switch around the front of the mast.
+A few more litres of volume can't hurt for this trick - the smaller the board, the more difficult it is to switch around the front of the mast.

 The cowboy explained step by step